- Center of Physiology and Pharmacology, Medical University of Vienna, Vienna, Austria

 We first optimized the substrate uptake rate of a transporter operating according to the NaSNaS scheme (illustrated in Figure 1A) by performing 20 optimization runs each, where Sout was 30 μM and Sin was set at 0,.1, 1, and 5 mM.
 It is evident from Figure 3A that the optimized substrate uptake rate decreased by raising Sin.
 This is in line with the inverse correlation of Sin and the substrate uptake rate discussed above.
 Figure 3B illustrates the range of KD values for substrate binding to the inward-facing conformation of the transporters, which had been optimized to cope with different concentrations of Sin: KD values of substrate for the inward-facing conformation increased as Sin was raised.
 This was to be expected, because lowering the intracellular affinity for substrate reduces the extent by which Sin can rebind, and it thus allows for a higher substrate uptake rate in the presence of Sin.

 Figure 3.
 The optimized substrate uptake rate depends on the intracellular substrate concentration (Sin).
 (A) Plotted are the optimized substrate uptake rates for transporters operating according to the NaSNaS scheme.
 Sout was set to 30 μM in all optimization runs.
 The data show the substrate uptake rate of transporters optimized for 0 mM,.1 mM, 1 mM, and 5 mM Sin, respectively.
 The rate decreased with rising Sin.
 Twenty optimization runs were carried out for each condition.
 (B) Shown is the KD of substrate binding to the inward-facing conformation of transporters in (A).
 The KD decreased as Sin increased.
 (C) The curves show the substrate uptake rate as a function of Sout of transporters optimized for 0 mM (green) and 1 mM Sin (magenta).
 In the presence of Sin, the substrate uptake rate assumed negative values when Sout was low.
 In this range of Sout, the transporters cycled in the reverse direction.
 In the presence of 1 mM Sin, Vmax was reduced.
 (D) Plotted are the KD values for substrate binding to the outward-facing conformation of the transporter and the corresponding KM values of transporters optimized for 0 mM Sin and for 1 mM Sin.
 At high Sin both the KM and the KD values rose.
 The coefficients of variation for the KDs were.080 and.070 and for the KMs.020 and.026 at.1 μM and 100 μM Sout, respectively.
-(E) Shown is the concentration dependence of the substrate uptake rate for N a out + of transporters optimized for 0 mM Sin and 1 mM Sin.
+(E) Shown is the concentration dependence of the substrate uptake rate for of transporters optimized for 0 mM Sin and 1 mM Sin.
 The dependence on the Na+ concentration was highly variable between transporters optimized for the same Sin.
 (F) Plotted are the KD values for Na+ binding to the outward-facing conformation of the transporter and the corresponding KM values of transporters optimized for 0 mM Sin and for 1 mM Sin.
 The variation in the KM values was larger than the variation in the KD values.
 The coefficients of variation for the KDs were.041 and.033 and for the KMs 2.03 and.97 at.1 μM and 100 μM Sout, respectively.
 At high Sin both the KM and the KD values for Na+ increased.
 (G) KDs for Na+ for the inward facing conformation of the transporters optimized for 0 mM and 1 mM Sin, respectively.

 We then compared the uptake rate of transporters optimized for 30 μM Sout and 0 mM or 1 mM Sin over a large range of extracellular substrate concentration.
 As can be seen from Figure 3C, it was inevitable that transporters optimized in the presence of 1 mM Sin had negative uptake rates at low extracellular substrate concentrations, that is, the transporters cycled in the backward rather than the forward mode and hence mediated substrate efflux from the cell.
 It is also clear that the presence of 1 mM Sin reduced the maximum achievable uptake rate Vmax in the forward transport mode and shifted the KM.
 Because KM and KD differ (cf. Figure 1F), we examined the range of KD values for substrate binding to the outward-facing conformation of transporters optimized for 0 and 1 mM Sin; these are illustrated together with the corresponding KM values in Figure 3D: Both the KD values and the KM values for substrate increased, if the transporter had to cope with a high intracellular substrate concentration.
 The variation in these parameters was low (coefficient of variations = .070 and.025 for KD and KM, respectively, of transporters optimized in the presence of 30 μM Sout and 1 mM Sin).
 We conclude that the decrease in the apparent (KM) and the true affinity (KD) for the substrate, is required to allow for rapid cycling of the transporters in the presence of high Sin.

 Finally, we examined how the selective pressure exerted by high intracellular substrate affected the affinity of the transporters to the co-substrate ion.
 As can be seen from Figure 3E, many different solutions emerged: On average, transporters optimized to cope with 1 mM Sin (magenta lines in Figure 3E) required higher extracellular Na+ concentrations to support substrate uptake than those optimized in the absence of intracellular substrate (green lines in Figure 3E).
-However, in both groups, the optimized transporters displayed highly variable responses to N a out + .
+However, in both groups, the optimized transporters displayed highly variable responses to .
 This is reflected in the large range of the KM values for Na+ (Figure 3F).
 In contrast, the KD of Na+ for binding the outward-facing conformation did not vary to any substantial extent.
 This observation is consistent with our conclusion from Figure 1I, namely, that the constraint is imposed by the true affinity for Na+ rather than by its association rate (see above).
-We also computed KDs for Na+ binding to the inward-facing conformation of the transporters optimized for 0 mM and 1 mM Sin: There was an overlap in the range of KD values for N a in + (Figure 3G).
-In addition, their variation was larger than that of KD values for N a iout + (cf. Figures 3F,G).
+We also computed KDs for Na+ binding to the inward-facing conformation of the transporters optimized for 0 mM and 1 mM Sin: There was an overlap in the range of KD values for (Figure 3G).
+In addition, their variation was larger than that of KD values for (cf. Figures 3F,G).
 Hence, we conclude that Na+ binding to the inward-facing conformation need not be stringently adjusted to allow for high substrate uptake rates.

 Binding Order Affects the Magnitude of the Optimized Substrate Uptake Rate Also in the Presence of Sin

 We next addressed the question, if the binding order of substrate and co-substrate determined the cycle rate of a transporter challenged with high concentrations of intracellular substrate.
 Optimization runs were carried out with Sout = 30 μM and Sin = 1 mM for all five schemes (cf. Figures 1A, 2A).
 It is evident from Figure 4A that these schemes differed in the magnitude of the optimized substrate uptake rates, which they were able to support.
 The rank order was NaSSNa < NaSNaS < SNaSNa < SNaNaS = random.
 This rank order differed from that observed in the absence of Sin (cf. Figure 2F).
 At constant Sout = 30 μM, we also varied the internal substrate concentration by lowering to Sin 100 μM and raising it to the point, where net uptake rat was zero (Figure 4B).
 For all schemes we found an optimized substrate uptake rate of zero when Sin was 6.75 mM.
-This was to be expected because at the chosen concentrations of Na+ (i.e., 150 mM N a out + and 10 mM N a in + ) the concentrative power (Sin/Sout) of the transporter is 225.
+This was to be expected because at the chosen concentrations of Na+ (i.e., 150 mM and 10 mM ) the concentrative power (Sin/Sout) of the transporter is 225.
 This numerical value is identical for all schemes, because they are governed by the same transport stoichiometry.
 Accordingly, the transporters cannot further cycle productively in a forward direction, when Sin becomes 225 times larger than Sout (30 μM * 225 = 6.75 mM).
 For all schemes, we extracted the KD of substrate binding to the inward-facing conformation of the transporters optimized at varying Sin (Figure 4C).
 In all instances, this KD increased with increasing Sin.
 However, the magnitude of the drop in affinity depended on the reaction scheme.

 Figure 4.
 Binding order of co-substrate and substrate affects the optimized substrate uptake rate, when Sin is high.
-(A) Shown are the substrate uptake rates for transporters, which operate according to the reaction schemes illustrated in Figures 1A, 2AD and which were optimized for 30 μM Sout and 1 mM Sin.
+(A) Shown are the substrate uptake rates for transporters, which operate according to the reaction schemes illustrated in Figures 1A, 2A–D and which were optimized for 30 μM Sout and 1 mM Sin.
 The optimized substrate uptake rate differed between reaction schemes.
 The data are the rates obtained from 20 optimization runs.
 (B) Plotted are the substrate uptake rates for all reaction schemes optimized for 0 mM,.1 mM, 1 mM, 5 mM, and 6.75 mM Sin, respectively.
 The data are means ± SD of the substrate uptake rates obtained from 20 optimization runs.
 At 6.75 mM Sin, the substrate uptake rate was zero for all reaction schemes.
 This is due to the fact that the concentrative power is defined by the transport stoichiometry (Na+: substrate = 2:1) and the Na+ gradient rather than the reaction scheme: With a gradient of 150 mM external to 10 mM internal Na+, the concentrative power of the transporters is 225, which yields 6.75 mM Si at 30 μM Sout (C) Shown are KD values for the substrate binding to the inward-facing conformation for all reaction schemes of transporters optimized to 0 mM,.1 mM, 1 mM, and 5 mM Sin, respectively.
 While the absolute values of this KD differed between schemes, they all rose with increasing Sin.
 (D) The random binding order scheme, allows for Na+ and substrate to bind in a cooperative manner: The affinity for substrate is high when Na+ is bound and low in its absence.
 Cooperativity was defined as the ratio of the KD of substrate binding to the inward-facing conformation in the absence and presence of Na+.
 Transporters optimized for 1 mM Sin displayed larger cooperativity values than those optimized for 0 mM Sin (p < .0001; Wilcoxon signed rank test).

 For several secondary active transporters, binding of substrate and co-substrate was shown to occur in a cooperative manner: The apparent substrate affinity for the transporter depended on the concentration of the co-substrate (Meinild and Forster, 2012; Perez et al., 2014; Hasenhuetl et al., 2018; Erdem et al., 2019).
 It was low and high when the concentration of the co-substrate was low and high, respectively.
 Thus, the substrate can bind with higher affinity to transporters, when they are bound to the co-substrate (e.g., Na+).
 In this way, the concentration of the co-substrate determines the abundance of high and low affinity states for the substrate.
 Under physiological conditions, the co-substrate concentration is lower on the intracellular than on the extracellular side.
 Accordingly, cooperative binding is predicted to promote the forward cycling mode by reducing the substrate affinity to the inward-facing conformation.
 In fact, the drop in intracellular affinity resulting from cooperative binding is a requirement for maintaining a large substrate uptake rate at high Sin (Erdem et al., 2019).
 Notably, cooperative binding is contingent on a random binding order for substrate and co-substrate.
 For this reason cooperative binding can only be assessed in the random binding order scheme.
 Based on this consideration, a rise in Sin is predicted to increase the extent of cooperativity.
 We verified this prediction in optimization runs and extracted the cooperativity for transporters optimized at 30 μM Sout and 0 mM Sin or 1 mM Sin by calculating the ratio KDSin in the absence of bound Na+/KDSin in the presence of bound Na+.
 It is evident from Figure 4D that there is a large range of optimized solutions, but on average cooperativity was more pronounced at higher Sin.